justinrummel/jr.com-mm/_posts/2015-02-20-using-mcxtoprofile-with-the-casper-suite-for-advanced-configuration-profiles.md

 Locals-Mac:~ ladmin$ ./mcxToProfile.py --plist ~/Library/Preferences/com.apple.networkConnect.plist --plist ~/Library/Preferences/com.apple.systemuiserver.plist --identifier com.local.vpnSetup --manage Once
 ```

 This results in a nicely contained com.local.vpnSetup.mobileconfig file that has imported all of our settings from our two source plist files.
 However, remember when reviewing the com.apple.systemuiserver.plist there was some extra stuff that we needed to remove; "Display.menu" and "Clock.menu" shouldn't be a part of our VPN configuration.
 Open the com.local.vpnSetup.mobileconfig file in your favorite text editor and remove the lines for these two menu items.
-You may also want to change the "PayloadDisplayName" value from "MCXToProfile: com.apple.networkConnect" to something more meaningful for your end users in case they review what has been installed in System Preferences => Profiles.<sup id="fnr2-2015-02-19">[2]</sup><sup id="fnr3-2015-02-19">[3]</sup>  The resulting file should look like this:
+You may also want to change the "PayloadDisplayName" value from "MCXToProfile: com.apple.networkConnect" to something more meaningful for your end users in case they review what has been installed in System Preferences => Profiles.[^2]&nbsp;[^3]  The resulting file should look like this:

 {% gist 0ac03f516bd3b81de5f6 %}